 Apparently, the chess-playing robot had already participated in three matches on the day it encountered the child and such an incident has never happened before.
 Fortunately, the boy, named Christopher, quickly had his finger placed in a cast and played again the very next day.
 You won’t have to worry about MIT’s Digger Finger breaking anyone’s finger, as it’s designed to dig for gold.

-- Officially authorized by Warner Brothers.
+- Officially authorized by Warner Bros.

 The child played the very next day, finished the tournament in a cast, and the volunteers helped to record the moves.
 Moskomsport called now, the parents want to contact the prosecutor’s office, we will communicate, figure it out and try to help [the family] in any way we can.
 And the robot operators, apparently, will have to think about strengthening protection so that this situation does not happen again,” said the agency’s interlocutor.